swaptacular/swpt_accounts/protocol.rst

 lost message, or a complete database loss on the client's side.

-.. [#demurrage] Note that for accounts that have a negative interest rate, the amount secured for the transfer will be gradually consumed by the negative interest.
+.. [#demurrage] Note that for accounts that have a negative interest rate, the secured amount will be gradually consumed by the negative interest.
 Therefore, a prepared transfer SHOULD NOT be allowed to commit, if the committed amount exceeds the remaining amount.
 This precaution is necessary in order to prevent a trick that creditors may use to evade incurring negative interest on their accounts.
 The trick is to prepare a transfer from one account to another account for the whole available amount, wait for some long time, then commit the prepared transfer and abandon the first account (which at that point would be significantly in red).

   Also, note that when a `PrepareTransfer`_ request is being processed, it can not be predicted what amount will be available on